andrewrgoss/andrewrgoss.com/content/post/using_nsq_go.md

 ---
 <a href="http://nsq.io" target="_blank">![NSQ](/img/post/nsq.png "NSQ")</a><br>

 I've been recently working on software application project at <a href="https://www.digitaslbi.com/en-us" target="_blank">DigitasLBi</a> where we adopted <a href="http://nsq.io" target="_blank">NSQ</a> as part of our microservices architecture.
-When I was learning how NSQ works and experimenting in <a href="https://golang.org" target="_blank">Go</a>, I didn't find a whole lot of (current) sample code out on the web.
-With this post I'd like to share how I got started using NSQ for Go.
+With this post I'd like to share how I got started using NSQ for <a href="https://golang.org" target="_blank">Go</a>.

 ## What is NSQ?